Close Menu

 These are obviously an extension of regular game-improvement irons.
 All of the attributes that aid forgiveness and allow for more consistency (things like weight distribution and clubface stability) are that much more beefed up in the super game-improvement class.
 Of course, that inevitably means more limitations to maximum speed and distance.
 You can never quite have it all.

 But for high handicappers or beginners who want maximum forgiveness with still their best chance of hitting that perfect shot, we like the Wilson DYNAPWR Max irons.
-These are Wilson’s highest-launching, most-stable, and easiest-to-hit irons.
+These are Wilson’s highest-launching, most-stable, and easiest-to-hit irons for the golfer who needs maximum help getting the ball in the air.
 These clubs aren’t quite hybrids, but they’re close.

 Best Golf Irons for Beginners